hoangmit/mscds/docs/_2_bitarray.md

 # BitArray
 This tutorial introduces the usage of BitArray library inside MSCDS.
-For the reference of BitArray see [[BitArray reference]].
+For the reference of BitArray see [[Method Reference]].

-For the installing MSCDS library see [[abc]].
+There are two implementations of BitArray: (normal) BitArray, and compressed BitArray.
+The classes names are: `BitArray` and `RRR_BitArray`, respectively.

 ## Create BitArray

 Create a BitArray